cdl-geneseo/geneseo-dictionary/S/Sassy.md

 # Sassy

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Sassy

 Created by  Unknown User (clp11), last modified on Nov 23, 2010

 Adj.
 To be a smart-alec or to have attitude. &quot;Last night I was trying to talk to her, but she was being sassy and talking back to me.&quot; Pullano, S-Z, 2010.